 In specific individuals, a near-focusing lens implant can be chosen for one eye and a distance-focusing lens implant for the other eye.
 This is called 'monovision', and has the advantage of potentially avoiding the need for glasses altogether.
 However the brain must be able to cope with the difference in focus between the two eyes.
 After careful consideration, your Surgeon will advise you if this might be an option for you.

 Multifocal lens implants are also selected in some circumstances.
 These lenses allow the eyes to focus objects at multiple different distances without the need for glasses.
 The advantage is increased freedom from glasses in many people, but there can also be some disadvantages, such as haloes and night driving problems.
 Your Surgeon will be able to advise you whether multifocal lens implants are an appropriate lens implant type for you.

 As Cataract Surgeons, we are fortunate to have so many excellent options to offer you.
-After a thorough assessment, will discuss these issues further, in order to recommend a focusing system tailored for your particular, individual needs.
+While you might find it confusing at first to have so many options, it is important to remember that there is usually no wrong answer - all of these systems result in excellent vision in the right person!
+After a thorough assessment, your Ophthalmologist will discuss these issues further, in order to recommend a focusing system tailored for your particular, individual needs.

 This cataract has been present long enough to turn a milky white colour.
 This person would have very cloudy vision

 This is perhaps the 'prettiest' type of cataract.
 The colours of a Christmas tree can be seen in the glistening crystals of this type of cataract.